AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/README.md

 ```

 3. Open the `README.md` file for the platform you want to deploy to and follow the instructions to configure the secrets and deploy the infrastructure.

+## Customizing the System Prompt

+To customize the system prompt, set the `systemInstruction` for the platform you want to deploy to, this will avoid the need to modify the agent code directly.

 ## Scaling